alvis/presetter/packages/preset-essentials/README.md

 // presetter.config.ts

 import { preset } from 'presetter';
-import esm from 'presetter-preset-esm';
+import essentials from 'presetter-preset-essentials';
 import other from 'other-preset';

 export default preset('project name', {
-  extends: [esm, other],
+  extends: [essentials, other],
   override: {
     // override the configuration here
   },